Noah-Saleh/6th_Challenge/README.md

 Using a conda environment from anaconda is preferable.

 To view it, just open it up in GitHub.
-Alternatively, you can download it & open it with Jupyter Lab or some program that can run .ipynb files (e.g. VS Code using some extensions/add-ons).
-The cells have already been run.
+If you can't see the hvplots, you should download the repository & open it with Jupyter Lab or some program that can run .ipynb files (e.g. VS Code using some extensions/add-ons).
+The cells should have already been run.
+If some haven't been run, then restart the kernel and run all the cells.

 ---